eliaskosunen/varuna/README.md

 More specifically, this compiler is an LLVM front-end.
 It produces either native object code, assembly or LLVM IR or bytecode.

 WORK IN PROGRESS.
-Master branch contains stable, but very outdated and unfunctional code.
-Wait for 0.1 release (coming soon(tm)) or grab the code from the develop branch.
+0.1 release is coming soon.

 ## Language tutorial